Fast & Furious: Furious 7 (2015)

-Deckard Shaw, a rogue special forces assassin seeking to avenge his comatose younger brother Owen Shaw, puts Dominic Toretto and the team in danger once again.
+Dominic Toretto, Brian O'Conner, and their team are recruited by covert ops leader Mr. Nobody to prevent terrorist Mose Jakande from obtaining a hacking program known as God's Eye.

 The film is set after the events of Fast & Furious 6 and continues from the ending of Tokyo Drift, with Lucas Black reprising his role as Sean Boswell.
 It also marks the final appearance of Paul Walker as Brian O'Conner, due to his death in 2013.

 The Fate of the Furious (2017)

 Cyberterrorist Cipher coerces Dominic Toretto into working for her and turns him against his team, forcing them to take down Cipher and reunite with him.

-This is the first film since Tokyo Drift to not feature Paul Walker as Brian O'Conner and Jordana Brewster as Mia Toretto.
-It also marks the final appearance of Dwayne Johnson as Luke Hobbs in the main series.
+This is the first film since Tokyo Drift not to feature Paul Walker as Brian O'Conner and Jordana Brewster as Mia Toretto.